jakored1/c_rootkit/readme.md

 ```

 ### Setup
-To use it download the C file and the Make file,
+To use it download the rootkit.c file and the Makefile,
 put them in the same directory, and in the directory enter the 'make' command
 ```bash
 mkdir ~/rootkit